Polyanyanwu/graces-art-pp5/docs/testing/testing.md

 2. Query has options to select date range and Order status
 3. List of data is displayed meeting the given criteria

+### **Administrator Acceptance Test**

+#### A1.
+Assign user role to registered users

+Options for user role is available on the user profile Setting the user role restricts the user to the assigned role

+#### A2.
+Set system preferences

+System preferences available in the Admin panel Changes made affect the working of the application

+#### A3.
+Add new artwork

+Menu item to Add artwork is available on Admin menu Admin is able to successfully add an artwork

+#### A4.
+Edit/update artwork

+Menu item to Edit artwork is available on Admin menu Admin is able to search and locate artwork to update Update is successful

+#### A5.
+Delete artwork

+Menu item to delete artwork is available on Admin menu Admin is able to search and locate artwork to delete Delete is successful

+#### A6.
+Edit/update photo frames

+Menu item to Edit photo frames is available on Admin menu Admin is able to locate photo frame to update
+Update is successful

+#### A7.
+Delete photo frames

+Menu item to delete photo frame is available on Admin menu Admin is able to locate photo frame to delete
+Delete is successful

+#### A8.
+Add/update general information

+Menu option to maintain general information available to Admin menu Admin user is able to update the general information like About Us, Terms of Use, etc